Diagnostic accuracy of MeMed BV for differentiating bacterial

 • MeMed BV significantly outperformed PCT in differentiating between bacterial and viral infections with an AUC of 0.95 as compared with 0.70, respectively

 • Using MeMed BV could potentially have reduced antibiotic prescription in patients with a viral reference standard infection etiology by 2.2-fold, from19.9% to 8.9%.
-Of the total cohort, 74 received antibiotics, but MeMed indicated that 60 of them had viral infections
+Among the patients with viral reference standard infection etiology, 74 received antibiotics, and MeMed could have helped prevent 60prescriptions

 • MeMed BV showed 90.0% sensitivity and 92.8% specificity with a negative predictive value of 98.8% for identification of bacterial vs. viral infections